 If your cedar wood has an old stain or paint, you must remove the previous coating to ensure that the new stain will adhere properly.

 You may use fine-grit sandpaper to scuff the old coating.
-You can also apply stain remover over the old paint and stains to clean them off the surface.
+I also usually apply stain remover over the old paint and stains to clean them off the surface.

 Step #3: Applying the Finish